xgmitt00-220814/Type1toUnicode/README.md

 * In some PDF documents, GIDs are simply numbers.
 These are usually generated arbitrarily and change file by file.
 Again, technically it would be possible to repair them, but you'd have to prepare separate JSON file for each of them.

-# Script opravAR for user-fiendly repair
+# Script opravAR for user-friendly repair

 As mentioned at the beginning, Type1toUnicode was originally created to repair encoding in popular czech hobby magazines.
 Of course, the magazines are copyrighted.
 So the idea is that every subscriber can download these scripts and repair their own copies of the magazines.
 But we had to make sure it would repair only the magazines and nothing else.
 We couldn't rely on file names, because let's be honest here, most people's HDD is a mess.
 Thus opravAR searches all directories and subdirectories for PDF files, computes their SHA-256 hash and compares it with a list of known (repairable) magazines.
 This list is stored in [magazine_hash.json](magazine_hash.json).
 If a hash match is found, opravAR calls Type1toUnicode which performs the actual repair.